SAP-samples/risk-explorer-execution-pocs/install-time/README.md

 just before the package is built.
 To trigger this, the cargo build system searches for a `build.rs` script in the root directory of the project being installed.
 An attacker can exploit this behavior either injecting a malicious script in the `build.rs` file or specifying a different path to the build script in `Cargo.toml`.

+We include 1 PoC with a malicious `build.rs`.

 #### How to run
 ```